Labor & Employee Rights Attorneys in California

 Our Employment Law Attorneys Navigate Complex California Lawsuits

 The deadline for filing an employment claim – known as the statute of limitations – varies depending on the type of complaint filed and which administrative agency your complaint is directed toward.
-In some instances, you may have as few as 180 days to draft your claim.
-The agencies who may be involved in a California employment law case include:
+Here is a breakdown of how long you have to file a complaint depending on the nature of the case:

-Because California has enacted arguably the most extensive employment laws in the United States, workplace victims in the state have several avenues through which they can pursue remedies.
+Because California has enacted arguably the most extensive employment laws in the United States, workplace victims have several avenues through which they can pursue remedies.
+Our California employment lawyers will advise you of your options and walk you through every step of the process.

 Our Employee Attorneys Handle These Types of Employment Law Claims

-Wilshire Law Firm’s highly-skilled personal injury lawyers understand the unique challenges that employee rights victims face—the loss of livelihood, the alienation from friends, the uncertain future.
+Wilshire Law Firm’s highly experienced personal injury lawyers understand the unique challenges that employee rights victims face—the loss of livelihood, the alienation from friends, the uncertain future.
 From administrative complaints to civil trials (and everything in-between), Wilshire Law Firm knows how to tilt the legal scales in YOUR favor, no matter how big the employer.
+Our California employment law firm handles the following employment cases on a contingency fee basis, so you pay no fees unless you win.

 Wrongful Termination Lawyers

 Even at-will employers must adhere to all applicable laws and public policies when hiring and firing employees.
 California protects employees from being fired based on their race, religion, sexual orientation, or any other characteristic that is legally protected from discrimination at the state or federal level.
+Employees who engage in whistleblowing are similarly protected and may not be terminated for bringing forward a claim of unlawful or unethical conduct.
+[LEARN MORE: Wrongful Termination Attorneys]

 Workplace Retaliation Lawyers

 Retaliation occurs when an employee engages in a legally protected act and suffers an adverse employment action.
 Employees are protected from termination (including constructive wrongful termination), demotion, or any other adverse action under Equal Employment Opportunity (EEO) statutes passed by the federal government, along with the State of California’s Fair Employment and Housing Act (FEHA).
+[LEARN MORE: Retaliation Attorneys]

 Work Harassment Lawyers

 California’s FEHA gives workers the right to a workplace free of verbal, physical, sexual, and other abusive behaviors, including quid pro quo and hostile work environment harassment.
-Workplace conduct is legally considered harassment when it is: offensive; unwelcome; severe; or creates an intimidating or hostile work environment.
+Workplace conduct is legally considered harassment when it is:

-LEARN MORE: Workplace Harassment Lawyers
+[LEARN MORE: Workplace Harassment Lawyers]

 Work Discrimination Lawyers

 Laws and statutes such as the Civil Rights Act of 1964 protect employees from workplace discrimination based on sex, race, national origin, religion, and many other protected statuses.
 Common acts of workplace discrimination include denying pay raises, promotions, or benefits to certain protected conditions, as well as paying employees with similar qualifications different salaries based on a protected status.
+[LEARN MORE: Workplace Discrimination Lawyers]

 Unpaid Wages Attorneys